namshi/namshi.github.com/source/team/index.markdown

 *   ##<div id="Sarah Thomas">Sarah Thomas</div>
     {% img left team /images/sarah-thomas.png Sarah Thomas %}
     **Sarah Thomas** is a software engineer who joined Namshi in 2019.
 She started off her career as a test engineer and therefore has a keen eye for bugs and testing.
 She is a test driven development enthusiast.
 Her professional skill stack includes  NodeJS, Ruby, NoSQL and SQL Databases, and AWS.
 She is a quick learner.
-On weekends you will find her spending time with my family, baking or watching DIY videos.
+On weekends you will find her spending time with her family, baking or watching DIY videos.

 *   ##<div id="Shidhin CR">Shidhin CR</div>
     {% img left team /images/shidhin.jpg Shidhin CR %}